audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 Step 5: Set Up Travis CI
 ------------------------

 `Travis CI org`_ [*]_ is a continuous integration tool used to prevent integration problems.
-Every commit to the master branch will trigger automated builds of the application.
+Every commit to the main branch will trigger automated builds of the application.

 Login using your Github credentials.
 It may take a few minutes for Travis CI to load up a list of all your GitHub repos.
 They will be listed with boxes to the left of the repo name, where the boxes have an ``X`` in them, meaning it is not connected to Travis CI.